Government of Pere Aragonès

-Until 2022, the cabinet comprised members of ERC and JxCat, as well as a number of independents proposed by both parties.
-On 7 October, JxCat members voted to abandon the government following the dismissal of their vice president Jordi Puigneró by Aragonès, which resulted from a political crisis sparked after JxCat had demanded a confidence vote on the president.
+Until 2022, the cabinet comprised members of ERC and Junts, as well as a number of independents proposed by both parties.
+On 7 October 2022, Junts members voted to abandon the government following the dismissal of their vice president Jordi Puigneró by Aragonès, which resulted from a political crisis sparked after Junts had demanded a confidence vote on the president.
 Aragonès vowed to remain as the head of a minority cabinet made up of ERC members.
+It was automatically dismissed on 13 May 2024 as a consequence of the 2024 regional election, but remained in acting capacity until the next government was sworn in.

 Investiture

 Cabinet changes

 Aragonès's government saw a number of cabinet changes during its tenure: